 Slightly concerned I stocked up on some airsickness tablets for just in case.
 I was not going to ruin Stevens good name and soil the helicopter!
 Besides, they make you clean up after yourself if you do get sick, which was even more of a motivation to keep all my food down!

 The counting takes place in a grid pattern.
-At the end of each line the helicopter makes a sharp 180-degree turn to the next line parallel to the previous one.
-Then when we spotted a herd of our rare antelope, the pilot would circle back and around so we could count, identify the amount of males and females and for me to take pictures.
-I can honestly say that I did not expect the G forces of the helicopters movements in those turns.
+At the end of each line, the helicopter makes a sharp 180-degree turn to the next line parallel to the previous one.
+Then when we spotted a herd of our rare antelope, the pilot would circle back and around so we could count, identify the number of males and females and for me to take pictures.
+I can honestly say that I did not expect the G forces of the movements of the helicopter in those turns.
 It is nothing like being in an aircraft and I was extremely relieved I had my airsickness tablets, drowsy making and all.
-Because despite of that tablet, I was still getting a bit queasy.
+Because I was still getting a bit queasy.

 We counted a herd of stunning Sable antelope.
-The herd got spooked by the sound of the helicopter and were running away from us, but the pilots flying skills were phenomenal and he had no problem keeping up with them as they zigzagged in an attempt to get away from this noisy flying machine.
+The sound of the helicopter spooked the herd and they were running away from us.
+But the pilots flying skills were phenomenal and he had no problem keeping up with them as they zigzagged in an attempt to get away from this noisy flying machine.
 I saw a few magnificent Eland bulls between huge herds of these big antelope.
-We also spotted quite a few Tsessebe and Roan, but the best was a sighting of a Lichtensteins Hartebeest cow with a small calf.
+We also spotted quite a few Tsessebe and Roan, but the best was a sighting of a Lichtenstein’s Hartebeest cow with a small calf.
 (Which Steven spotted on my side of the chopper… why oh why did I not buy the non-drowsy making tablets!)

 Before I knew it, we had come to the end of the grid and were heading to Punda Maria to refuel.
 My first time in Punda Maria and I arrived in a helicopter.
 How amazing is that!
 I fell in love with the stunning scenery of the far north; flying over vast open areas with countless baobab trees, past amazing koppies and rocky ridges, it was all incredibly beautiful.
 When we touched down, I made Steven promise me to take me back to Punda one day so we could explore the area at ease.